AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   Significantly improves the network throughput and packet forwarding rate per instance.
 A single instance can deliver a packet forwarding rate of up to 24,000,000 pps.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:4.
-    -   Uses Intel ® Xeon ® Platinum 8369HB \(Cooper Lake\) or Intel ® Xeon® Platinum 8369HC \(Cooper Lake\) processors that deliver a turbo frequency of 3.8 GHz and a minimum clock speed of 3.3 GHz for consistent computing performance.
+    -   Uses Intel® Xeon® Platinum 8369HB \(Cooper Lake\) or Intel® Xeon® Platinum 8369HC \(Cooper Lake\) processors that deliver a turbo frequency of 3.8 GHz and a minimum clock speed of 3.3 GHz for consistent computing performance.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
     -   Supports only ESSDs and provides ultra-high I/O performance.